ID 365 121 2424 Passcode 365

 •Sourced from official Ohio AA intergroups

-Ohio's AA community spans 445 cities with meetings held daily at churches, community centers, and online.
-Whether you're searching for AA meetings near you, looking for a specific meeting type, or exploring online AA meetings and AA Zoom meetings across Ohio, our directory connects you with local AA groups ready to welcome newcomers and support long-term recovery.
+Ohio's AA community includes 3,133 meetings across 446 cities, held daily at churches, community centers, and online.
+Whether you're looking for a meeting near you, a specific format, or an online or Zoom option anywhere in Ohio, this directory lists local AA groups that are open to newcomers and people at every stage of recovery.

 Online AA Meetings in OH